 • Share your passion, talents and time with us—we need your help!

 Thanks you for your generous support and we look forward to connecting with you in the field, during a program, or over a cup of coffee.

-Simply download and fill out the volunteer application, indicating your areas of interest and return to the mailing address provided or email to email@example.com, or print it out and bring it to one of our workdays.
+Simply download and fill out the volunteer application, indicating your areas of interest and return to the mailing address provided, email to email@example.com, or print it out and bring it to one of our workdays.

 The Fermilab Natural Areas stewardship program offers the chance to adopt a habitat area and oversee its care and return to a state of high biodiversity.
 Potential stewards will work with the Fermilab ecologist to choose an area in need of stewardship and together they will determine stewardship goals.
 Stewards will also receive ecology and safety training in order to use tools, herbicides and equipment necessary for work.
 Primary duties of an FNA steward include invasive species control, basic plant and/or animal surveys, hosting workdays, native seed collection & spreading and providing a summary of accomplishments from time to time.

 If you are not quite ready to take responsibility for an area, you may shadow an existing steward to learn more and/or find another volunteer to co-steward an area with you.
 This program accepts volunteers at all levels of experience but requires a willingness to commit to regular work and a passion for protecting our native habitats over the long-term.

 *1 Fermilab employees may wish to enter the stewardship program.
 Activities undertaken by employee stewards must take place outside regular working hours, or be approved by their supervisor.